UPCOMING TRAIL WORK OPPORTUNITIES

 Don’t want to head to Fairplay to get trail work done?
 Consider joining our friends at JeffCo OSMP!
 A list of their upcoming volunteer days are listed on Eventbrite by clicking HERE.

-The Human Potential Running Series is proud to announce that we have officially become the first ultra (and/or series) in Colorado to adopt trails from the United States Forest Service.
-We have done this to continue on our mission of not only building a better ultra community for our runners, but to improve the relationships between ultra running and the land managers we work with.
+Starting in 2014, HPRS became the first ultra (and/or series) in the state of Colorado to officially adopt trails from the United States Forest Service for yearly maintenance.
+We have done this in order to continue on our mission of not only building a better ultra community for our runners, but to improve the relationships between ultra running and the land managers we work with.

 In cooperation with the United States Forest Service, Pike National Forest South Park Ranger District, we have adopted 11 miles of trail in the South Park Valley.
 The 11 miles we’ve adopted is made up of 4 different segments of trail.
 Three of those segments are routes we use for our Silverheels 100-Mile Endurance Run held annually in July.
 The fourth segment is part of the Sheep Mountain 50-Mile Endurance Run held annually in August.
 From time to time, projects will trickle onto other portions of trail within the district as land manager’s needs dictate.

 There is no doubt that our events, and other events like it, put various types, and levels, of strain on the resources we utilize.
 Human Potential believes it is imperative we give back to better conserve these resources for future generations of trail users.